SPOTLIGHT: KIDS' EMOTIONAL HEALTH

 • This guide helps you start a conversation with your child about emotional health and resiliency.

-With distance learning and hybrid schedules, Marvell has expanded backup care offerings with Care.com to include tutoring services for children.
+With distance learning and hybrid schedules, Marvell expanded backup care offerings with Care.com to include tutoring services for children.
+Submit your receipts within 30 days of the tutoring received in order to be eligible for reimbursement.

 - Use your Care.com Premium Membership to find a tutor, or find a tutor on your own